MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Service     | `wbengine` |
 | Description | Inbound rule for the Windows Backup Service to be remotely managed via RPC/TCP |

+This rule is governed by the [EnableBackuManagement](#enablebackupmanagement) setting.

 #### Performance Logs and Alerts (TCP-In)